vkg23/ipLight.awk/README.md

 * shell
   ```
   ifconfig | awk -f ipLight.awk
-  cat "file with output any text with IP in any order" | awk -f ipLight.awk
+  - cat "file with output any text with IP in any order" | awk -f pLight.awk
   ```

 ### Installation